nanocosmos/documentation-net/docs/nanoplayer/nanoplayer_feature_security_sts.md

   - Sample use case: track which tokens were generated for a customer ID
 - `Bintu stream name`: The stream name, which is managed by [Bintu](../cloud/bintu_api).
 - `Bintu orga hash`: The hash of your [Bintu](../cloud/bintu_api) organization.
 It is possible to generate a token which is valid for all streams of an organization.
+- `ip`: An IPv4 address to restrict token usage to a specific client IP, e.g., `192.168.1.1`.

 ### Generate a token ...